pavanvattikala/FoodEase/README.md

     PUSHER_SCHEME=...
     PUSHER_APP_CLUSTER=...
     ```
-4.  rebuild the frontend assests
+4. Rebuild the frontend assets
     ```bash
     npm run dev
     ```

-### 6. Database Migration & Seeding
+#### 6. Database Migration & Seeding

 You have two options for setting up the database.